Banking Basics: How to Get Started

 Put your money to work for you with some banking basics

 Banks offer a safe place to keep funds.
 Instead of storing cash under your mattress or carrying it around with you, you can keep money in the bank and get it when you need it.
 You might never (or rarely) actually touch cash—you can make most payments electronically.
-Funds in FDIC-insured banks are protected by the US government (credit unions are just as safe), so your insured funds won’t evaporate if a bank fails.
+Funds in FDIC-insured banks and credit unions are protected by the US government, so your insured funds won’t completely evaporate if a bank fails.

-It needs to be easy to use your money.
-Checking accounts allow you to write checks against your money in the bank, and there are several ways to make electronic payments:
+Accessing and using your money needs to be easy.
+Checking accounts allow you to write checks against your money in the bank, and there are several ways to make electronic payments; many of them use the Automated Clearing House (ACH) network or electronic funds transfer (EFT) system.

 - Pay with your debit card at retailers or online merchants.

-- Pay bills online if your bank offers that feature (most do—usually for free) and have your bank send money to service providers, utility companies, and others.
+- Pay bills online if your bank offers that feature (many do—usually for free).

-- Provide your account information to creditors so that they pull funds from your account.
+- Provide your account information to companies so that they pull funds from your account through automatic payments.

-- Use apps and online services to send money to friends and businesses that you buy from.
-Your bank doesn’t necessarily provide these services, but they use your bank account for funding.
+- Use third-party apps and online services to send money to friends and businesses that you buy from.
+(Your bank doesn’t necessarily provide these services, but they use your bank account for funding.)

 Some bank accounts help you grow your money by paying interest.
-Over extended periods of time, compounding grows your original deposit into a larger sum of money.
-However, banks are safe places to hold money, so they aren’t supposed to pay high rates that you might potentially earn on other investments.
-Banks and credit unions are best for your emergency fund and money that you plan to spend within a few years.
+Over extended periods of time, compounding interest can help grow your original deposit into a larger sum of money.
+However, most banks don't pay as high of rates as many investments do.

 Banks are in the business of lending.
 They provide auto and home loans, credit cards, and lines of credit for starting a business.
-Traditionally, that’s all banks did (took deposits from customers and used it to fund loans), but banks earn revenue from other sources, and competition has evolved.
-Now, you have additional options for borrowing, including non-bank lenders or peer-to-peer loans.
+There are also additional options for borrowing, including non-bank lenders, peer-to-peer loans, and other alternative lenders.)

 Where to Open an Account

 The term “bank” is often used generically.
 In fact, there are several different types of banks, and the bank you choose will affect your experience.
-Credit unions and local banks are often an excellent choice for your first account.
-Online banks allow you to earn a little more at no additional cost, but the benefits are greatest if you have a lot of money in the bank.
-If you still have unmet needs or you want one-stop-shopping, a big bank may be able to help.
+Big banks are generally the most well-known option, but credit unions and local banks are often an excellent choice for your first account.
+Online banks are also beginning to become more popular.

-A giant national bank might be the first place you think of since they advertise aggressively and they have numerous branch locations.
-Those banks are household names, and they offer a full range of products and services.
-They have a global reach, plenty of ATMs to choose from, and customer service is generally available throughout the day and evening.
-However, you may be just one of millions of customers, and working with big banks can be frustrating.
-It is possible to bank for free with a big bank, but you’ll generally have to qualify for fee waivers to enjoy free checking.
+Large national or global banks usually advertise aggressively and have numerous branch locations.
+They're often household names, and they offer a full range of products and services.
+They have a global reach, plenty of ATMs to choose from, and they usually make customer service available 24/7 via phone.
+However, you may be just one of millions of customers, and you might find them harder to navigate.
+You may also pay more and higher fees at big banks compared to smaller banks and credit unions.

 Regional and Community Banks

 These banks typically focus on smaller geographic areas.
 They might serve customers in several states, or just one or two towns.
 Not surprisingly, they’re more involved in communities, and they help individuals and businesses operate locally—they may be an important part of the local economy.
-Because they have a more personal touch, these banks are more likely than big banks to offer free checking accounts and approve loans, and they usually offer the same products and services (although sometimes services can be limited).
+Because they have a more personal touch, these banks are more likely than big banks to offer free checking accounts and approve loans.
+However, they don't usually offer as many services as big banks do.

 These are similar to regional and community banks.
-But they have a different name because the ownership structure is different: They are not-for-profit organizations that are owned by the customers (as opposed to investor-owned banks).
+But they have a different name because the ownership structure is different: They're not-for-profit organizations that are owned by the customers (as opposed to investor-owned banks).
 In other words, you become a partial owner when you open an account and deposit money.
-Especially with small credit unions, you may have an easier time getting approved for a loan—an employee might actually review your application and be willing to look past items that would be deal breakers for a big bank.
-Still, you always need sufficient credit scores and income to qualify.

 Types of Accounts